 Led by Mark Devereux & Jack Welsh

-This session will highlight the various funding avenues and options available for socially engaged practitioners, including trusts, foundations, individual giving and sponsorship.
-Participants will also undertake a practical, in-depth workshop on making an application to Arts Council England National Lottery Projects Grants, helping breakdown each question and what is required.
+This session highlighted the various funding avenues and options available for socially engaged practitioners, including trusts, foundations, individual giving and sponsorship.
+Participants also undertook a practical, in-depth workshop on making an application to Arts Council England National Lottery Projects Grants, helping breakdown each question and what is required.

-Artists will be invited to share your questions, concerns and previous funding and fundraising experiences when booking your ticket.
+Artists were invited to share their questions, concerns and previous funding and fundraising experiences when booking their ticket.